Wealth is stuff people want.

 When a lawyer gets a knee replacement, he doesn't pay the surgeon in tax returns.
 Instead, he turns his skill of writing tax returns into money, and then turns that money into a surgery.

-And to do that, we first need a reality check.
+And to properly understand them, we first need a reality check.